amarshall-slalom/memory-cultivation/README.md

 1. Detect if this is a "cultivate" commit (only instruction/memory file changes) and skip if so
 2. Fetch the staged git diff
-3. Generate a summary of the changes
+3. Generate an AI-powered summary of the changes using GitHub Copilot CLI (or basic stats if not available)
 4. Save the summary to `.memory/<commit-hash>-<date>.md`

 The hook runs silently and won't block your commits unless there's an error.